 - Knuckles: One-handed fist weapon, melee.
 Inspired by the Boxing Gloves Toy, the Brawling Enchanted Armor Challenge, and the original GW1 Dwarven Brawling minigame.

 - Bow: The Longbow and the Shortbow have been merged back into one single weapon type.
-The ranger is the only profession who can use both weapons, so his shortbow skills will be transformed into dagger skills, and his original dagger skills will be transformed into knuckles skills.
+The ranger is the only profession who can use both weapons, so his shortbow skills will be transformed into rifle skills as a compensation for the loss.

 - Polearm: Two-handed pole weapon, melee.
 Includes greataxes, scythes, halberds, longspears, and more.
 Inspired by the Executioner Axe Toy, the , and the original GW1 Scythe weapon.